Voigtlander Snap Shot Skopar L 25mm F4

 Review

-The Snap Shot Scoper 25mm F4 is an L39 screw mount wide-angle lens released by Cosina Voigtlander in 1999.
+The Snap Shot Skopar 25mm F4 is an L39 screw-mount wide-angle lens released by Cosina under the Voigtlander brand in 1999.

-This lens is the only visual measurement lens among the Voigtlander L39 screw mount lenses that does not have a rangefinder linkage mechanism, and is unique because all lenses in the same series, including the wider-angle Color Scoper 21mm, are linked to a rangefinder.
+The Snap Shot Skopar 25mm F4 is the only Voigtlander L39 screw mount lens that does not have a rangefinder linkage mechanism, and is unique in that all lenses in the series, including the wider Color Skopar 21mm, are rangefinder linked.

-Since it is an L39 screw mount lens, you will need an L-M mount adapter to use it with M mount.
-When using the LEICA M8’s 6-bit lens recognition function, it was necessary to select a compatible claw mount adapter.
-I remember that a 28-90 L-M adapter was needed to output the 24mm recognition code, which is close to 25mm, but that’s a long time ago, so I might be wrong.
+Because it is an L39 screw mount lens, an L-M mount adapter is required to use it with an M mount.
+To use the 6-bit lens recognition function of the LEICA M8, it was necessary to select a mount adapter with the corresponding claws.
+I remember that a 28-90 L-M adapter was required to generate the recognition code for 24mm, which is close to 25mm, but that’s an old memory so I might be wrong.

-However, since the focal length is 25mm, I didn’t find it too inconvenient in practical use when using a film camera.
-With the advent of digital technology, it became possible to enlarge the photographic results on a monitor, and sometimes it became clear that the focus was slightly out of focus.
-It is certain that this was due to a problem with the photographer’s visual comprehension ability.
+However, since the focal length is 25mm, it was not that much of a practical inconvenience with film cameras even if it was just eyeballing.
+At that time, it became possible to enlarge the results of shooting digitally on a monitor, and it was sometimes possible to see that the focus was slightly off.
+This was certainly due to a problem with the photographer’s ability to visually grasp the subject.

-Because the lens does not need to be linked to a rangefinder, both the list price and used price were low.
-If you use the viewfinder of a rangefinder camera, you will be confused because the central double-image focusing part will not move even if you operate the focus lever.
-The drawback of omitting the distance linkage mechanism is not a problem at all with mirrorless cameras, so some users may be using it without realizing it.
+Because of the specification of not having a rangefinder linkage, this lens was cheap both in terms of list price and used price.
+When viewed through the viewfinder of a rangefinder camera, the central double image focusing part does not move even when the focus lever is operated, which can be confusing.
+The drawback of not having a rangefinder linkage mechanism is not an issue at all with mirrorless cameras, so some users may be using them without noticing.

-The EPSON R-D1, which was used as the base material for this lens, has a focal length of 37.5mm, which is 1.5 times the 35mm equivalent, and has a shooting range close to that of a 35mm lens, as the periphery is cropped due to the sensor size.
+The EPSON R-D1, which was used as the base for this lens, has a focal length of 37.5mm, which is 1.5 times the focal length of a 35mm lens, because the sensor size crops the periphery, resulting in a shooting range close to that of a 35mm lens.

-When I looked through the R-D1’s viewfinder, the full viewfinder frame roughly matched the shooting range of the lens, so I used it without using an external viewfinder.
+When I looked through the viewfinder of the R-D1, the entire viewfinder frame roughly matched the shooting range of the lens, so I used it without using an external viewfinder.

-I’ve seen reports that there are problems with peripheral images with full-frame lenses, but with the 1.5x R-D1, there were almost no concerns.
-I started becoming a lens gourmet when I bought the EPSON R-D1, and since I had the impression that LEICA was expensive, whether it was a lens or a camera (just an impression, it’s actually not that good), I started my interest in interchangeable lenses with this Voigtlander.
+I have seen reports that there are problems with peripheral images on full-frame cameras, but with the 1.5x R-D1, this was hardly an issue.
+My lens feast begins when I purchase the Epson R-D1, and since I have the impression that LEICA is expensive, both in lenses and cameras (this is only an impression, and in reality the prices vary widely), I began my interchangeable lens feast with this Voigtlander.

-In April 2007, this lens was made into an M mount with a rangefinder linkage mechanism and was renewed as the Color Skoper 25mm F4P.
-This is better if you use it with a rangefinder camera.
+In April 2007, this lens was equipped with a rangefinder linkage mechanism and made into an M mount, and was renewed as the Color Skopar 25mm F4P.
+If you are going to use it with a rangefinder camera, this is the better choice.

 Specification